lxsllvn/spruceGBS/02_reduced_ref/README.md

 ## BAM intersections

 Finally, we intersected the [full alignments](https://github.com/lxsllvn/spruceGBS/blob/main/01_read_alignment/README.md) with `picea_newref_target_regions.bed` using the `-L` argument of `samtools view`.
 Reads mapping outside of these intervals are treated as unmapped and are not included in the output.
+These are the input for the next step, [indel realignment](https://github.com/lxsllvn/spruceGBS/tree/main/04_realignment).

 ## **`bam_intersection.sh` usage**